 Physical confrontation of any form will result in a consequence as per Bill 212.

 There is a direct link between good attendance and success in courses.
 Students who attend classes regularly and on time absorb more course content and have better access to teaching staff who provide extra help.
 T. A. Blakelock endeavors to support good attendance practices by implementing the following attendance policy.

 Sign in/out procedures

 When possible, a student should inform the Main Office and the teacher in advance of any upcoming absences.
-If a student must be absent due to illness, personal or family reasons, or school authorized activities, it is the responsibility of the absent student to determine the work missed during absence and arrange for its completion.
+If a student must be absent due to illness, personal or family reasons, or school authorized activities, it is the responsibility of the absent student to contact their teacher to receive any work they will need to complete during their absence.